joseamadorg/mercado-shops-/woo-mercado-pago-module/README.txt

 * Rollout to Peru
 	- This plugin is now supporting Peru, which includes Standard Checkout, Custom Checkout, Tickets, and local language translations.
 * Fix a PHP version issue
 	- It was reported to us an issue in a function that uses an assign made directly from an array field.
-This feature is available in PHP 5.4.x or above and we've made an update to support older versions.
+This feature is available in PHP 5.4.x or above and we've made an update to support older versions;
+* Fix a tax issue
+	It wasn't been correctly added to the total value in Mercado Pago gateway.

 = v2.0.1 (09/06/2016) =
 * Customer Cards (One Click Payment)